pytorch/pytorch.github.io/_posts/2022-6-7-how-disney-improved-activity-recognition-with-multimodal-approaches-with-pytorch.md

 # Activity Recognition reinterpreting the MLP-Mixer

-Our proposal takes the core idea of the [MLPMixer](https://arxiv.org/abs/2105.01601) — using multiple multi-layer perceptrons on a sequence and transposed sequence and extends it into a Multi Modal framework that allows us to process video, audio & text with the same architecture.
+Our proposal takes the core idea of the [MLP-Mixer](https://arxiv.org/abs/2105.01601) — using multiple multi-layer perceptrons on a sequence and transposed sequence and extends it into a Multi Modal framework that allows us to process video, audio & text with the same architecture.

 For each of the modalities, we use different extractors that will provide embeddings describing the content.
-Given the embeddings of each modality, the MLPMixer architecture solves the problem of deciding which of the modalities might be the most important, while also weighing how much each modality contributes to the final labeling.
+Given the embeddings of each modality, the MLP-Mixer architecture solves the problem of deciding which of the modalities might be the most important, while also weighing how much each modality contributes to the final labeling.

 For example, when it comes to detecting laughs, sometimes the key information is in audio or in the frames, and in some of the cases we have a strong signal in the closed caption.